Sh1pley/tell_me_more_api/README.md

 # Tell Me More API

+## What works?
+  POST, GET and PUT/PATCH request

 This is to be an external rails API that will store/serve users from a postgresql db

 My intention is to seperate the back end and front end to better learn/teach myself testing in React -- one day?